dehmer/reactron/README.md

 Step by step Electron application setup (from scratch, no boilerplates).

+While boilerplates help getting started with new technology stacks, projects sooner or later outgrow the initial assumptions made by these boilerplates.
+At this time one has to learn and understand the underlying tools anyway.
+For professional, long-lived software projects, there is no easy way.
+Rather than re-iterating the same copy/paste setup processes (with the same mistakes and false understandings), it makes a lot of sense to really understand what the essential parts are in a stack and how they work together.
+It is probably slower to have initial success, but pays out in the long run.

+So, instead of using `create-react-app`, which is really nice to start non-Electron projects, this project does it the hard way.
+Also we want to setup Babel and Webpack suitable for Electron (e.g. no ES6 -> ES5 transpiling necessary and proper `electron-renderer` target to support ES6 import of native Electron/Node.js modules).
+Finally, boilerplates add at least one additional layer of abstraction, which comes with a slew of dependencies.
+For long-lived projects, updating these dependencies leads to high maintenance costs and a higher risks that dependencies become outdated or are no longer supported.

 Contains:
 * [Simple application](https://github.com/electron/electron-quick-start) (slightly modified)
 * Create binary releases for Windows and macOS